ramigs/nuxt-strapi-auth/README.md

-# nuxt-auth
+# nuxt-strapi-auth

-> Implementing Authentication and Authorization in a Nuxt.js SSR project, using @nuxtjs/auth
+> Implementing Strapi Authentication and Authorization in a Nuxt.js SSR project, using @nuxtjs/auth

 ## Build Setup